 In addition, EUA’s Institutional Evaluation Programme (IEP) has been running since 1994 and offers enhancement-led institutional peer reviews across Europe and beyond.
 The Programme supports universities in developing their strategic leadership and capacity to manage change by evaluating them in the context of their own mission and goals.

-EUA has worked on the topic of rankings through a number of projects and activities aimed better understanding the role and impact that rankings play for its members and informing stakeholders of the advantages and disadvantages of the various approaches.
+EUA has worked on the topic of rankings through a number of projects and activities aimed to better understand the role and impact that rankings play for its members and informing stakeholders of the advantages and disadvantages of the various approaches.
 EUA continues to monitor ongoing initiatives and participate in the debate around rankings at the European and international level.

-The European Quality Assurance Forum (EQAF) has been co-organised by ENQA, ESU, EUA and EURASHE since 2006 and has become the largest annual gathering of the European higher education quality assurance community and a flagship activity in this field.
+The European Quality Assurance Forum (EQAF) has been co-organised by EUA, ENQA, ESU, and EURASHE since 2006 and has become the largest annual gathering of the European higher education quality assurance community and a flagship activity in this field.

 EQAF bridges national boundaries by facilitating a Europe-wide discussion on current trends and forthcoming developments in research, policy and practice.
 EQAF provides a unique opportunity to share experiences and network with a wide range of stakeholders, including representatives from higher education institutions and quality assurance agencies, students, researchers and policy makers from across Europe and beyond.